matthew-ia/cayo/README.md

 // "Where" you want to render Cayos function customPlaceholder(node) {
-  // Say we want to
+  // Say you want to
   //   1. use a <section> element as the wrapper instead of a <div>
   //   2. use the Cayo ID as the element's id
   //   3. use a custom class '.custom-placeholder'